NHSDigital/record-a-vaccination-guidance/app/pharmacy-group-guidance.md

 The Pharmacies page lists pharmacies in your company that are already onboarded to the Record a vaccination service (RAVS).

 The status of each pharmacy is shown as either Active or Invited.

 Active means at last 1 user has logged into RAVS at that pharmacy.
 Invited means the pharmacy has been added to RAVS but no one has logged in to date.

 From the Pharmacies page, you can select an individual pharmacy.

 ### Viewing an individual pharmacy

-By selecting **Manage** next to one of your listed pharmacies, you’ll be taken to the pharmacy’s profile page where you can see existing users at that pharmacy.
+By selecting **Manage** next to one of your listed pharmacies, you’ll be taken to a page where you can see existing users at that pharmacy.

 Users are shown as either: